SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 Noting it down seems like a good idea, but the problem with that approach is that it quickly gets lost or forgotten about and isn't recorded in a regularly checked place.

-Sending an email is an okay approach, but the information will quickly be lost, buried under hundreds of other emails, unseen by anyone who might need to see it later on.
+Sending an email is an OK approach, but the information will quickly be lost, buried under hundreds of other emails, unseen by anyone who might need to see it later on.
 Additionally, the audit trail is poor since there is no consistent thread.

 The best method is for developers to **update the discussion thread of the Work Item** they're working on.
 Then, if an email is really needed, send a link to the Work Item.